The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 Reclaiming the Power in Migrant Labor

-When reflecting on the Bracero era, it’s necessary to recognize the sacrifices of migrant workers, past and present.
 Such recognition is incomplete without a full acknowledgement of the struggles they have faced throughout colonial history.

-Acknowledging the indigenous roots of the agricultural practices that sustain the U.S. today is an important step in respecting the past and shaping a more just future.
+Acknowledging the Indigenous roots of the agricultural practices that sustain the U.S. today is an important step in respecting the past and shaping a more just future.

 Mexican laborers, both past and present, deserve to be recognized not only as essential workers but as the rightful stewards of the land—a land that was stolen from their ancestors through violence and colonization.